|Position:||Assistant Head Coach, Offensive Coordinator, Tight Ends|

 • Helped Etienne become a consensus All-American as an all-purpose pick in 2020 and earn finalist selections for the Doak Walker Award and Hornung Award.
 Etienne finished his career as one of only 12 players in FBS history with 4,000 career rushing yards and 1,000 career receiving yards.

 • Coached Etienne to back-to-back ACC Player of the Year honors in 2018 and 2019, the first running back to collect the award in consecutive years in more than four decades (Mike Voight in 1975-76).

 • Clemson averaged a national-best 6.37 yards per carry in 2019, the second-most in school history.

-• Elliott’s 2018 and 2019 offenses are responsible for two of the 22 650-point seasons in major college football history.
-Clemson is the first school with back-to-back 650-point seasons since Yale in 1888-89, predating the start of official NCAA recordkeeping in 1937.
+• Elliott’s 2018 and 2019 offenses were responsible for two of the 22 650-point seasons in major college football history.
+Clemson was the first school with back-to-back 650-point seasons since Yale in 1888-89, predating the start of official NCAA recordkeeping in 1937.

 • Helped Clemson produce a school-record 3,723 rushing yards in 2018, breaking the record of 3,469 that had stood since 1978.
 Also broke the school records in yards per carry (6.55) and rushing touchdowns (49).